Time and the Trickster

 Disclaimer: I do not own Doctor Who or any of the spinoff material and I gain no income off of this story, just the satisfaction of playing with the characters.

-Rose was frozen in shock for roughly a minute before Matilda inspected the blade again and took a deep breath.
+Rose was frozen in shock for roughly thirty seconds before Matilda inspected the blade again and took a deep breath.
 The older woman moved towards the staircase with a determined expression which spurred Rose to action.

 "Matilda stop!"
 Rose shouted as she moved forward, pulling up the hem of her dress.

 Matilda looked over at her with wide eyes before she rushed to the stairs at an alarming pace.
 Forcing herself to move faster, Rose rushed after the woman cursing the uncomfortable and restrictive dress that gave Matilda an advantage.
 The older woman pulled ahead of her and rushed through a heavy wood door.
 It took Rose only a moment to realise that it led to Jane's bedchamber.
 The door slammed shut and Rose heard a scream in the time it took her to reach the door.
 She grabbed at the handle and tried to push the door open, but Matilda must have blocked the door.
 Rose grunted and pushed her weight against the heavy wood enough to force it open a few inches.

 "Help!"
 Jane's voice shouted from the other side.

 Adrenaline rushed through Rose at the frightened voice and she slammed her body against the door again.
 It opened a few more inches and Rose leveraged herself into the door frame, pushing as hard as she could to open it a little further.
 A wooden chest had been pulled in front of the door and Rose quickly jumped over it as she searched the room for Jane.